ipfs-inactive/examples/examples/websites/README.md

 added QmYeAiiK1UfB8MGLRefok1N7vBTyX8hGPuMXZ4Xq1DPyt7 mysite/
 ```

-The very last hash next to the folder name is the one you want, lets call it
+The very last hash next to the folder name is the one you want, let's call it
 `$SITE_HASH` for now.

 Now, you can test it out locally by opening `http://localhost:8080/ipfs/$SITE_HASH`
 in your web browser!
 Next, to view it coming from another ipfs node, you can try
 `http://gateway.ipfs.io/ipfs/$SITE_HASH`.
 Cool, right?
 But those hashes are
 rather ugly.
-Lets look at some ways to get rid of them.
+Let's look at some ways to get rid of them.

 First, you can do a simple DNS TXT record, containing `dnslink=/ipfs/$SITE_HASH`.
 Once that record propagates, you should be able to view your site at
 `http://localhost:8080/ipns/your.domain`.
-Now thats quite a bit cleaner.
+Now that's quite a bit cleaner.
 You can also try this on the gateway at `http://gateway.ipfs.io/ipns/your.domain`

 Next, you might be asking "well what if i want to change my website, DNS is slow!"